eviallet/PlotHelper/README.md

 * Options

-Depending on the type of graph, optional parameters can be passed, like linewidth, labels, output format...
+Depending on the type of graph, optional parameters can be passed, like linewidth, labels, colors, output format...

 ________